fadden/CiderPress2/cp2/Manual-cp2.md

 it in place of the original when the update has completed.
 If the operation is cancelled partway through, none of the changes will be retained.

+One important consequence of this arrangement is that, if you kill the process while updating a file archive, you will at worst be left with a partially-written temporary file.
+If you do the same while updating a disk image, you can corrupt disk data structures in the same way you would if the power failed while writing to the disk.
+The filesystem code does its best to order operations so that interruptions are as low-risk as possible, but it's wise to avoid interrupting add, import, copy, move, and delete operations.
+(The program catches Ctrl+C for those operations.)

 ### Add, Extract, Import, Export ###

 There are four distinct operations for adding and extracting files: